realJohnDoe/org-sim/memory-bank/progress.md

 - **Project Location**: User moved the Vite project content to the repository root to simplify structure, which was accounted for during dependency installation.

 ## Next Immediate Steps (Following TDD and Tidy First)
-1. Write the first failing test for organizational state initialization (behavioral change).
+1. ~~Write the first failing test for organizational state initialization (behavioral change).~~ [Completed]
-2. Implement minimal logic to pass the test, focusing on immutable data structures (behavioral change).
+2. ~~Implement minimal logic to pass the test, focusing on immutable data structures (behavioral change).~~ [Completed]
 3. Refactor if necessary, separating structural changes from behavioral ones in commits.
 4. Update `progress.md` and `activeContext.md` with each increment to reflect new functionality and next tasks.
+5. Write the next failing test for adding agents with capability vectors to the organizational state (behavioral change).
+6. Implement minimal logic to pass the test for agent initialization (behavioral change).